WalletWasabi/WasabiDoc/docs/using-wasabi/RPC.md

 The first parameter is the destination address, the second parameter is the amount in sats.
 The _result_ is the paymentId.

-A _payincoinjoin_ is written to the logs and it's status can be seen by using the _listpaymentsincoinjoin_ method.
+A _payincoinjoin_ is written to the logs and its status can be seen by using the _listpaymentsincoinjoin_ method.

 Payments in coinjoin can in theory be made to any ScriptPubKey, however the zkSNACKs coordinator currently only accepts P2WPKH and P2TR outputs.